Animal support

 6. improving communication skills

-Non-verbal communication: interacting with animals encourages non-verbal communication and can help children to improve their own communication skills.
+Non-verbal communication: Interacting with animals encourages non-verbal communication and can help children improve their own communication skills.

 Language development: Children who have difficulties with verbal communication can be encouraged to develop and use their language through interaction with animals.